 - This is a great recipe that’s versatile with a big, fresh flavor….you can eat it “as is” or try some of my other serving tips below.

 - Like this kind of recipe?
-Bookmark these other easy and delicious recipes for later – Taco Pie with Crescent Rolls, Citrus Chicken Thighs, Chicken with Stewed Tomatoes, this outstanding Turkey Burger, a classic baked Chicken Marsala, this light and versatile Rotisserie Chicken Salad, this wonderful ground turkey pasta bake, or this fabulous and easy Rustic Tortellini Soup!
+Bookmark these other easy and delicious recipes for later – Taco Pie with Crescent Rolls, Citrus Chicken Thighs, Chicken with Stewed Tomatoes, this outstanding Turkey Burger, a classic baked Chicken Marsala, this light and versatile Rotisserie Chicken Salad, this wonderful ground turkey pasta bake, this fabulous and easy Rustic Tortellini Soup, and this comforting Creamy Chicken Pasta Bake Recipe.

 Ingredients You’ll Need